HA3k95/PizzaProxy/README.md

-This was used from the corrosion project and I am thnkful for this
+This was used from the corrosion project and I am thankful for this